bongnv/blog/content/blog/2020-05-10-dark-theme-with-gatsby/index.md

 export default DarkModeSwitcher;
 ```

-This simple component uses the function `useState` which is a [React Hook](https://reactjs.org/docs/hooks-intro.html) to change the icon back and forth when there is a click.
-We will add the functionality to change the color theme later.
+This simple component uses the function `useState` which is a [React Hook](https://reactjs.org/docs/hooks-intro.html) to change the icon back and forth when a user clicks.
+For the functionality to change the color theme, we will add later.

 ### Adding CSS